The-Marcy-Lab-School/se-unit-0/lesson_0_cli/cli_lp.md

-# Introduction to the Command Line Interface (September 9 - 10, 2019)
+# Introduction to the Command Line Interface

 ## Objectives
 FWBAT...